-Meanwhile, groups from both sides of the case are trying to launch petition drives seeking differing goals, either to keep him behind bars or for him to be released early.
+Meanwhile, groups from both sides of the case are trying to launch petition drives seeking differing goals, either to keep him behind bars or released early.

 Harriet G. Thomas, a friend of Tant and his family, is advocating his release, saying Tant has been punished enough and that his case has become overly politicized.

 “He’s a dart-board for animal rights,” she said Thursday, adding, “he’s very remorseful” for the incidents that led to his arrests.

 Tant was arrested after the booby trap went off.
 Authorities later uncovered a variety of implements used in the underground dog-fighting trade that were connected to Tant, including caged treadmills, cattle prods, harnesses, a bear trap, homemade gun silencers, dog-fighting magazines and remnants of a dog-fighting ring.

 Officials from the Charleston Animal Society, meanwhile, are pressing their efforts to keep Tant in prison, saying his early release after serving six years would minimize crimes against animals and send the wrong message.

 “Please let the parole board know that you do not want David Tant to receive parole for his part in the brutal sport of dog fighting,” the group said in an e-mail being circulated.

 Persons wishing to join the petition effort may contact the parole board through its website at www.dppps.sc.gov.
 Under the heading “contact us” on the agency’s website, interested parties may send messages opposing or advocating Tant’s release.